 With the installation complete, verify that Java compiles and runs correctly by creating a simple test program.
 This confirms that both the runtime and the compiler work before you start real development.

-Create a Test Program
+Create a Java Test Program

 Create a new Java source file using your preferred text editor: